 Dai goes into and out of circulation this way, new Dai is created when borrowed, and old Dai is taken out of circulation when returned.

 This system is very cool, but it doesn’t explain why MKR exists.

 MKR exists because MKR gives anyone holding MKR voting rights over the entire system described above.

 For more, read the official “The Dai Stablecoin System” from the Whitepaper or check out the MakerDAO Community’s “learn” section of their website.

 How Does Dai Hold its Peg?
 Dai holds its peg, in theory, by always being backed by collateral.
 In Tether we trust the company Tehter to be backed by dollars.
-With Dai, we can check smart contracts and confirm Dai is backed by ETH deposited via CDPs.
+With Dai, we can check smart contracts and confirm Dai is backed by ETH deposited via Vaults.
 This doesn’t technically ensure it holds its peg, but it does create a strong foundation.
-Otherwise MKR holders can vote to raise or lower “dai stability rates” (interest rates on borrowing Dai) to affect the Dai supply (sort of like the Fed would do with the US dollar) or make other changes to the system.
+Otherwise, MKR holders can vote to raise or lower “dai stability rates” (interest rates on borrowing Dai) to affect the Dai supply (sort of like the Fed would do with the US dollar) or make other changes to the system.

 Does MKR Pay Dividends?
 MKR doesn’t pay dividends, but there is an incentive built into the system for MKR holders.
 Part of Dai collected from Vaults each year is tallied up in MKR and removed from the system (MKR’s supply decreases as Vaults are closed; which in theory should raise the value of MKR over time).
 With that noted, if needed more MKR can be printed, so if for example, something goes wrong, the MKR supply can increase (in theory lowering the value of MKR).
 This thread on the Maker DAO reddit explains it well.